I’ve always liked Valentine’s Day and as a mom it’s especially fun!

 - Make a fun treat and deliver it to friends and neighbors.
 These M&M cookies in a jar are one of my favorites and they’re simple and fun for kids to help assemble!
 Plus, since it’s not already baked, they can save it until they’re ready for a warm cookie!

 - Gather up blankets and pillows and have a Valentine’s Day themed story time at home.
 A regular daily activity like reading picture books easily feels a lot more special when you present it as a special holiday activity.
 And my girls never miss a chance to snuggle up with their blankets.
 Here are some fun Valentine’s books if you need suggestions!

 - Have a pink and red and white after-school snack on Friday.
-I’m a little too excited about this one – my girls love a snack board and I usually do one at least once a week with odds and ends from the pantry and fridge, but this week, I’m planning a special one with pink, red, and white snacks to kick off the holiday weekend.
+I’m a little too excited about this one – my girls love a snack board and I usually do one at least once a week with odds and ends from the pantry and fridge, but this week, I’m planning a special one with pink, red, and white snacks to make it a little extra fun.

 - Have a Valentine’s Day movie night.
 Pick a fun movie to watch as a family and snuggle up together on the couch.
 This Valentine’s Day popcorn mix is a perfect festive treat.